Estimating Treatment Effect under Additive Hazards Models with High-dimensional Covariates: Numerical experiments

+For the latter we used the sample average $k/n\sum_{i\in\fold[k]}$ to approximate the expectation $\E_*$, and took the maximum across all folds.
 In Table \ref{tab:nuisance}, we present the estimation error, deviance and magnitude of the nuisance parameters.
 The uniform error columns contain the estimation errors from Lasso in $l_1$-norm and the Breslow estimator in $l_\infty$-norm; these are compared to the true parameters when the models are correctly specified.
-The deviance columns contain the mean over simulation runs of the empirical deviance defined in \eqref{eq:hatmse} and \eqref{eq:hatmse-E}.
-The magnitude columns contain the median over simulation runs of the empirical magnitudes defined in \eqref{eq:hatmag}.
+The deviance columns contain the mean over simulation runs of the empirical deviances.
+The magnitude columns contain the median over simulation runs of the empirical magnitudes.
 When the true model is dense, in our setups either $s_\beta = 30$ or $s_\gamma = 20$, we observe from Table \ref{tab:nuisance} that the Lasso estimators deviated substantially from the underlying true coefficients in $l^1$-norm, suggesting that the Lasso was not concentrated around the true parameters.
 Regardless, our proposed method achieved consistent estimation of the treatment effect.
 When the Assumption \ref{assume:varD} held, i.e.~for all scenarios except `D', the magnitudes were well controlled, with no indication that the magnitudes might blow up in high dimensions.